-(A) "Institutional facility" means a hospital as defined in section 3727.01 of the Revised Code, or a facility licensed by the Ohio state board of pharmacy and the Ohio department of health, the Ohio department of rehabilitation and correction, or the Ohio department of developmental disabilities at which medical care is provided on site and a medical record documenting episodes of care, including medications ordered and administered, is maintained, including but not limited to:
+(A) "Institutional facility" means a hospital as defined in section 3727.01 of the Revised Code, or a facility licensed by the state board of pharmacy and the Ohio department of health, the Ohio department of rehabilitation and correction, the Ohio department of developmental disabilities, or the Ohio department of mental health and addiction services at which medical care is provided on site and a medical record documenting episodes of care, including medications ordered and administered, is maintained, including, the following:

 (1) Convalescent homes;

 (8) Level III sub-acute detoxification facilities certified by the Ohio department of mental health and addiction services;

 (10) Any other facility as determined by the board.

 (B) "Inpatient" means any person who receives drugs for use while within the institutional facility.